The Easy Way or God’s Way?

 It was hard work but very fruitful and worthwhile.

 God calls us to always strive for more in our marriage – to seek the fulfilment of his plan for our relationship.
-‘Compatible but suboptimal’ formation reminds us that we should never just assume that the easy way, or the mutually agreeable way, is always the best way.
+‘Compatible but suboptimal’ formation reminds us that the easy way, or the mutually agreeable way, is not always the best way.